-Leavenworth is a famous Bavarian village offering festivalgoers the chance to experience German culture in the United States.
+Leavenworth is a famous Bavarian village offering festival-goers the chance to experience German culture in the United States.
 Located at the eastern edge of the Cascade Mountains, it’s absolutely stunning all year-round, but the fall is one of the best times to visit with beautiful autumn foliage highlighting its striking beauty.
-Held October 4th-5th, 11th-12th and 18th-19th in 2019, you’ll be able to attend one of the top Oktoberfests in the entire country, which draws visitors from across the globe.
+Held over three weekends in October, you’ll be able to attend one of the top Oktoberfests in the entire country, which draws visitors from across the globe.

 Every Saturday at noon during this authentic Bavarian Oktoberfest, there is a special opening ceremony that includes a spectacular parade down Front Street.
 Led by the Muenchner Kindl, the Bavarian procession is followed by villagers that carry both American and German flags.
 You’ll be able to watch the town’s own Musikkapelle play traditional Bavarian instruments including familiar polkas and marches, marvel at the elaborately decorated wagons, and the horse-drawn carriage which carries Leavenworth’s mayor.
 After the parade, the party moves to Festhalle where the traditional Keg Tapping Ceremony begins.